LarsGittenberg/mymap/README.md

 - This simple project app consists of two parts rendered in the browser: a Google Map with 5 default location markers and a list section whose items correspond to the location markers.
 The list section contains a dropdown filter.

 ## <a name="appbehavior"></a>App Behavior
-- Upon loading, the default of the map and list should be all 5 locations, seen as 5 markers on the map, 5 items on the list.
+- Upon loading and running myMap.html in a browser, the default of the map and list should be all 5 locations, seen as 5 markers on the map, 5 items on the list.
 The dropdown default is "all"
 - When the user uses drop down filter, they may select from the categories --"food"
 --"entertianment"